nashville-software-school/client-side-mastery/project-giffygram/chapters/GG_STATE_STORE.md

 ## Learning Objectives

-* You should be able to explain what the Single Responsibility of the data store module is.
+* You should be able to explain what the single responsibility of the data store module is.
 * You should be able to identify which property on a resource is the primary key.
 * You should be able to explain the purpose of a primary key.
 * You should be able to identify a foreign key on a resource that is related to a resource in another collection.